sanguinefish/licenselaw/_posts/2020-03-08-project-fundraising-management.markdown

 thumbnail: isc-thumbnail.png
 alt: image-alt
 project-date: January 2021
-category: Professional Development
+category: Intellectual Property
-description: For each specific organizational vision and mission, we are happy to collaborate with the business to design a cogent innovation thesis and develop the skills and competency development solution.
+description: For each specific organizational vision and mission, we are happy to collaborate with the business to design a cogent innovation thesis and develop codebase solutions, among other IP assets.

 ---